aws-ia/terraform-aws-transfer-family/examples/sftp-idp-cognito-lambda/header.md

 terraform destroy
 ```

+> [!IMPORTANT]
-Note: The S3 bucket must be empty before destruction.
+> The S3 bucket must be empty before destruction.
 Remove all files first if needed.